 This is a counselor’s point of view — my point of view, as a counselor who specializes in group therapy — and it is entirely at odds with how mainstream educators think about their work.
 They tend to be enthusiastic about assessment, learning outcomes, ‘covering the curriculum,’ and similar themes that are entirely about what they do.
 Their models and practices almost always arise from educators talking to one another and deciding, on their own, what would be best for students.
 Students are not consulted on the question of whether those learning outcomes are appropriate to their individual development as learners, or whether the curriculum is sufficiently enlivening to spark deep connections and meaning for students.
 Certainly students have no role — and should have no role, according to the mainstream educator — in the development of curriculum, in the creation of classroom experiences, in the process of assessment.
 And yet, of course, the only person in this dynamic who can truly decide what they have (or have not) learned is the student, who has essentially no voice in this machinery of education.

-So, for me, mainstream education feels a bit like a family therapy process in which the parents are determined to make all the decisions for the kids.
+For me, as a counselor, it’s impossible to escape the comparison between mainstream education and the therapeutic process of a very unhappy family.
+These two dynamics feel exactly the same to me; they are mirrors that reflect each other across two different realms of my work.
+The parents in unhappy families believe they know what’s best for the kids — without asking the kids.
+They know what they want the kids to feel — even if what the kids actually feel is opposite to what the parents want.
+The parents are determined to make all the decisions for the kids — and to shout them down, or ignore them, or shame them if they speak up in ways that challenge the perspectives of the parents.
 Sure, the parents feel that they are best equipped to make the decisions.
 But the voices of the kids matter, and bad things happen if you don’t listen to them.
-When I see the number of undergraduates who are struggling with their mental health, who are overwhelmed and overburdened, who feel that a university education is good preparation for university but not for life — when I see all these things, I start to feel that bad things are happening.
+When I see the number of undergraduates who struggle with their mental health, who are overwhelmed and overburdened, who feel that a university education is good preparation for hoop-jumping in university but not for dealing with and growing in life — when I see all these things, I start to feel that bad things are happening.
 Is this the best we can do?

 But how might we make things better?
 It’s not a simple matter to train content experts in group facilitation.
 Asking traditional educators to pivot their approaches to include mentorship, address wellbeing, and cultivate emotional intelligence would be a disaster — would, in fact, make things much worse than they are now.
 The facilitation of human development requires a vast skill set that few people possess.
 But some educators have begun to make the shift: the rebels who have ventured out on their own odysseys beyond classrooms, grades, exams, and the machinery of the old world.
 I have met many of them in the context of my own educational projects.
 And what I hear, from the rebels, is that they are tired, overwhelmed, and isolated.
 They’ve begun to question whether they can sustain the drive to continue defying the juggernaut.
 They are inspiring, creative, wonderful people — and they are struggling.
 I feel great empathy for the rebels — after all, I’ve become one of them without explicitly trying to — and I support and encourage them when I can.
 But it’s a herculean task, changing education.
 Perhaps it’s quixotic.